-We’re happy to announce that it is once again possible to safely watch live music in Austin during Covid-19 due to Austin’s music venues and musicians’ imagination and ingenuity.
+We’re happy to announce that once again it’s possible to watch live music in Austin during Covid-19 due to Austin’s music venues and musicians’ careful planning and ingenuity.

 As every Austin citizen knows, nothing is as cathartic as getting some live music.
 The live music scene is what brought so many people to the city in the first place, and in ordinary times, live music can be found on virtually every corner of the Live Music Capital of the World.
 Yet amid lockdowns and Covid-19 security measures, our stages were made to go dark, just when we needed them.… Read the rest

 From crowded dive bars to upscale music halls, these venues consistently offer Austin music at its most fun.
 Austin’s downtown music scene is thriving, but a number of the great Austin bar places are a little further out in east and south Austin.

 This 2,750-seat place is home to the long-running Austin City Limits series on PBS.
 For tapings of this TV series, free tickets are available by lottery.

 National-level acts hold concerts here year-round that is not on the TV show.
 With comfortable seating, superb sightlines, 14 restrooms, and 12 bars, the Moody Theater is worth the often-pricey tickets.… Read the rest